Fowthy/JokeGeneratorAI/README.md

 mood_analyzer.py
 ![AI Album Generator](assets/2.png)

-The Mood Analyzer is a Streamlit application that uses OpenAI's GPT-3.5 Turbo model to generate responses based on user input and analyze the mood of the conversation.
+The Mood Analyzer is an application that uses OpenAI's GPT-3.5 Turbo model to generate responses based on user input and analyze the mood of the conversation.

 ### Features
 - **Response Generation**: Users provide text, and the model generates responses.
 - **Mood Analysis**: The model analyzes the mood of the conversation and outputs a mood emoji.